 Gullfoss & Faxafoss

-Gullfoss - The Golden Circle69km (43miles) further on you will reach the majestic waterfall Gullfoss in all it’s splendor.
+69 km (43miles) further on you will reach the majestic waterfall Gullfoss in all its splendor.
 There are two parking spots there.
-Choose which ever you want.
-During off season, there might be warning signs, even signs forbidding people to walk down to the waterfall due to dangerous conditions as extremely icy roads for example.
+During off-season, there might be warning signs, even signs forbidding people from walking down to the waterfall due to dangerous conditions, such as extremely icy roads.
 Please obey the warnings and/or stop signs.

 Around Gullfoss & Faxafoss you have benches where you can have lunch.
-If you chose to rent a camper, you have a fridge and cooking gear in the van so you can really enjoy your time around the waterfalls.
-Faxafoss usually has more privacy than Gullfoss so maybe it’s a good idea to have your lunch there before continuing to Gullfoss.
+If you choose to rent a camper, you have a fridge and cooking gear in the van so you can really enjoy your time around the waterfalls.
+Faxafoss usually has more privacy than Gullfoss, so it’s a good idea to have your lunch there before continuing.

 Read more: Travel apps for Iceland